dlab-berkeley/R-Haas-Workshop/README.md

 - Introduction to R, navigating Jupyter Notebooks, variable assignment, data types and coercion, and data structures.
 - Working with data frames in R.

-Prior experience with R is not required.

 ## Installation Instructions

+## Using DataHub
 We will use Jupyter to go through the workshop materials.

-3. Download the workshop materials:
+[ADD DATAHUB LINK]

+Some users may have to click the link twice if the materials do not load initially.

+The DataHub downloads this repository, along with any necessary packages, and allows you to run the materials in an RStudio instance on UC Berkeley's servers.
+No installation is needed from your end - you only need an internet browser and a CalNet ID to log in.
+By using the DataHub, you can save your work and come back to it at any time.
+When you want to return to your saved work, go straight to [DataHub](https://datahub.berkeley.edu), sign in, and you click on the `R-Haas-Workshop` folder.

+## Opetional: Local installation
+If you want to downloading the workshop materials locally:

 * Click the green "Code" button in the top right of the repository information.
 * Click "Download Zip".
 * Extract this file to a folder on your computer where you can easily access it (we recommend Desktop).

-4. Optional: if you're familiar with git, you can instead clone this repository by opening a terminal and entering git clone git@github.com:dlab-berkeley/R-Haas-Workshop.git.
+Optional: if you're familiar with git, you can instead clone this repository by opening a terminal and entering git clone git@github.com:dlab-berkeley/R-Haas-Workshop.git.

 ## Run the Code